SUBATOMIC-SYMPHONY/SUBATOMIC_SYMPHONY/README.md

 // Event displayer //

-Each event is composed by 3 different particles an one Neutrino called P0, P1, P2, N. Each particle is represented on a cirle according to the sin and cos of the angles Phi and Eta (Phi=the angle between the z axis and the vector / Eta= the angle between the x axis and the vector).
+Each event is composed by 3 different particles and one Neutrino called P0, P1, P2, N. Each particle is represented on a cirle according to the sin and cos of the angles Phi and Eta:
+- Phi = the angle between the z axis and the vector
+- Eta= the angle between the x axis and the vector

 Each event is generated subsequently one after the other and each particle inside the event is triggered randomly (for the moment).